Dutch Schultz

-Dutch Schultz (born Arthur Simon Flegenheimer; August 6, 1901 – October 24, 1935) was an American mobster.
-Based in New York City in the 1920s and 1930s, he made his fortune in organized crime-related activities, including bootlegging and the numbers racket.
-Weakened by two tax evasion trials led by prosecutor Thomas Dewey, Schultz's rackets were also threatened by fellow mobster Lucky Luciano.
-In an attempt to avert his conviction, Schultz asked the Commission for permission to kill Dewey, which they refused.
+Arthur Simon Flegenheimer (August 6, 1901 – October 24, 1935), known as Dutch Schultz, was an American mobster based in New York City in the 1920s and 1930s.
+He made his fortune in organized crime-related activities, including bootlegging and the numbers racket.
+Schultz's rackets were weakened by two tax evasion trials led by United States Attorney Thomas Dewey, and also threatened by fellow mobster Lucky Luciano.

+Schultz asked the Commission, the governing body of the American Mafia, for permission to kill Dewey, in an attempt to avert his conviction.
+They refused.
 When Schultz disobeyed them and made an attempt to kill Dewey, the Commission ordered his murder in 1935.
+Schultz was shot at a restaurant in Newark, New Jersey, and died the next day.

 Early life

-Arthur Simon Flegenheimer was born on August 6, 1901, to German Jewish immigrants Herman and Emma (Neu) Flegenheimer, who had married in Manhattan on November 10, 1900.
+Arthur Simon Flegenheimer was born in the Bronx borough of New York City on August 6, 1901.
+He was the second child of German Jewish immigrants Herman and Emma Flegenheimer (née Neu), who had married in Manhattan on November 10, 1900.
 He had a younger sister, Helen, born in 1904.
-Herman Flegenheimer apparently abandoned his family, and Emma is listed as divorced in the 1910 US Census.
-(In her 1932 petition for U.S. citizenship, however, she wrote that her husband had died in 1910–though it is unclear whether he died before or after the 1910 US Census.)
-The event traumatized young Flegenheimer, who spent the rest of his life denying that his father had abandoned his family.
-Flegenheimer dropped out of school in the eighth grade to help support himself and his mother.
-He worked as a feeder and pressman for the Clark Loose Leaf Company, Caxton Press, American Express, and Schultz Trucking in the Bronx between 1916 and 1919.
+Flegenheimer's father apparently abandoned his family, and his mother is listed as divorced in the 1910 United States census.
+In her 1932 petition for U.S. citizenship, however, she wrote that her husband had died in 1910–though it is unclear whether he died before or after the 1910 census.

+This event traumatized young Flegenheimer, who spent the rest of his life denying that his father had abandoned his family.
+He dropped out of school in the eighth grade to help support himself and his mother.
+He worked as a feeder and pressman for the Clark Loose Leaf Company, Caxton Press, American Express and Schultz Trucking in the Bronx between 1916 and 1919.

 Criminal beginnings

-When Flegenheimer began working at a neighborhood night club owned by a small-time mobster, he started robbing craps games before turning to burglary.
+Before turning to burglary, Flegenheimer worked at a neighborhood nightclub owned by a small-time mobster, where he robbed craps games.
 Eventually he was caught breaking into an apartment and sent to the prison on Blackwell's Island (now called Roosevelt Island).
-Flegenheimer/Schultz's mugshot, aged 18, was published in the 2010 book New York City Gangland.
-He proved to be such an unmanageable prisoner that he was transferred to a work farm in Westhampton, Long Island.
-After he was recaptured following an escape, he had an extra two months added to his sentence.
+His mugshot, at age 18, was published in the 2010 book New York City Gangland.
+Flegenheimer proved to be such an unmanageable prisoner that he was transferred to a work farm in Westhampton, Long Island.
+After he was recaptured following an escape, he had two months added to his sentence.

 Flegenheimer was released on parole on December 8, 1920, and went back to work at Schultz Trucking.
-With the enactment of the Volstead Act and the start of Prohibition in the United States, the shipping company began smuggling liquor and beer into New York City from Canada.
+With the enactment of the Volstead Act and the start of Prohibition, the shipping company began smuggling alcoholic beverages into New York City from Canada.
 This led Flegenheimer to start associating with known criminals.
 It was also during this time that Flegenheimer became better known as "Dutch" Schultz.
 Following a disagreement, he left Schultz Trucking and went to work for their Italian competitors.